HenryJrA/bingo-project/README.md

 ##objective:
 -create a browser-based game usig HTML, CSS, JS

+MOTIVATION:
+During highscool bingo was my favorite game to play when we had time in class or some free time to do so, my friends and i used to play it a lot and i decided why not to make one.

 to play the game:
 click [here](https://bingo-project1.surge.sh)./

 Here is my initial wire-frame of how the game should looks like:
 WireFrame
  (https://imgur.com/9nW8mDi)
   Here is how my game looks like:
  (https://imgur.com/9nW8mDi)